Oral sex: Prevalence

 A report issued by the National Center for Health Statistics in 2005 was the basis of an article in the 26 September 2005 issue of Time magazine.
 The report comes from the results of a computer-administered survey of over 12,000 Americans between the ages of 15 and 44, and states that over half the teenagers questioned have had oral sex.
 While some headlines have interpreted this as evidence that oral sex among teenagers is "on the rise", this was the first comprehensive study of its kind to examine the matter.
 The Centers for Disease Control and Prevention (CDC) stated in 2009: "Studies indicate that oral sex is commonly practiced by sexually active male-female and same-gender couples of various ages, including adolescents."
 Research also indicates that "males are more likely than females to have received oral sex, whereas equal proportions of men and women have given oral sex."

+In a Canadian study, 89% of heterosexual and bisexual men had practiced cunnilingus; 94% of them enjoyed it.
+Of the latter, 76% practiced it often or very often.
+Reasons for not practicing cunnilingus included lack of opportunity (73%) and disgust (13%).
+This suggests that much more than 89% of men would practice cunnilingus if they had a chance.

 Health risks and other studies

 Sexually transmitted infections

 Some sexually transmitted infections (STIs), such as Chlamydia and human papillomavirus (HPV), can be transmitted through oral sex.
 Any sexual exchange of bodily fluids with a person infected with HIV, the virus that causes AIDS, poses a risk of infection.
 Risk of STI infection, however, is generally considered significantly lower for oral sex than for vaginal or anal sex, with HIV transmission considered the lowest risk with regard to oral sex.

-There is an increased risk of STI transmission if the receiving partner has wounds on his or her genitals, or if the giving partner has wounds or open sores on or in his or her mouth, or bleeding gums.
+There is an increased risk of STI transmission if the receiving partner has wounds on their genitals, or if the giving partner has wounds or open sores on or in their mouth, or bleeding gums.
 Brushing the teeth, flossing, undergoing dental work soon before or after performing oral sex can also increase the risk of transmission, because all of these activities can cause small scratches in the lining of the mouth.
 These wounds, even when they are microscopic, increase the chances of contracting STIs that can be transmitted orally under these conditions.
 Such contact can also lead to more mundane infections from common bacteria and viruses found in, around and secreted from the genital regions.
 Because of the aforementioned factors, medical sources advise the use of condoms or other effective barrier methods when performing or receiving oral sex with a partner whose STI status is unknown.